Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/create-a-component.md

    <Alert status="info">
       <AlertIcon />
-      This can be adjusted on the pane at the right side of the screen, however, for now, leave it as it is.
+      This can be adjusted on the pane at the right side of the screen.
+For now leave it as it is.
    </Alert>

    `INSERT SCREENSHOT of editor with Layout&Alignment section highlighted with a red box`